-What is an Abscess?
+What Is an Abscess?

-Causes of Cat Abscesses
+Causes of Abscesses

-Diagnosing Cat Abscesses
+Diagnosing Abscesses in Cats

 If a dental abscess is suspected, a veterinarian will examine a cat's mouth for evidence of pus but anesthesia and X-rays will need to be performed to thoroughly inspect the mouth.
 Abscesses will show up on X-rays and dental probes will be used to examine the teeth.

-How to Prevent Cat Abscesses
+How to Prevent Abscesses

-Regular dental care is key to helping prevent dental abscesses from forming.
-Some cats have more problems than others with dental disease but keeping their teeth clean can help prevent abscesses.
+Keeping cats indoors will help prevent abscesses from fighting wounds.
+Regular dental care and a nutritious diet will help prevent dental abscesses from forming.
+Some cats have more problems than others with dental disease, but keeping their teeth clean can help prevent abscesses.